kurotakazuki/floaout/README.md

 - error handling
 - Clarify whether #[derive(Order)] is needed
 - Add Position field in BubfnsInterpreter
+- Check file is supported version or not
 - Parallel computing
 - Add Functions like pow, sinh, ...